wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/Troubleshooting.md

 **Note:** If you see unexpected data in an OCS or PI System, check if multiple devices are writing to the same SDS stream.

+1. Check all egress configuration files in Edge Data Store to verify whether any endpoints are duplicated.
+A duplicate endpoint means that more than one device is egressing data to it, resulting in unexpected data.
-Careful use of stream prefixes in the [periodic egress endpoint configuration](xref:egress) ensures that output data streams are logically separated in the systems of record.
+2. Assign stream prefixes in the [periodic egress endpoint configuration](xref:egress) to ensure that output data streams are logically separated in the systems of record.

-Type prefixes may be helpful if you have a case where you have changed a stream type definitions on EDS.
+   **Note:** Type prefixes may be helpful if you have changed a stream type definitions on EDS.
 OMF types on both OCS and the PI System are immutable once created.
 If the type of the data stream changes, it is best to either delete the old type definition (if nothing is still using it) or add a type prefix to create a new unique type that will be used by new streams egressing from EDS to the systems of record.

 ### Periodic egress logging

-You can find log messages related to egress in the Storage logs.
+Egress logging messages provide a record of egress events.
+Complete the following to capture maximum information for troubleshooting:

+1. Refer to [Logging Configuration](xref:LoggingConfiguration) to set logging parameters.
-To output most information for troubleshooting, you can temporarily set the the log level to **Trace**.
-For instructions on logging configuration, see [Message logging configuration](xref:LoggingConfiguration).
+2. For maximum message logging information, set the log level to **Trace**.

 ### Periodic egress debugging

-In order to troubleshoot problems between Edge Data Store and the destination, you should enable debugging in [Data egress configuration](xref:egress).
-Debugging for that destination will be enabled, and HTTP request and response content will be stored to disk for review.
+Debugging helps to troubleshoot problems between Edge Data Store and the egress destination.
+Complete the following to enable debugging:

+1. Refer to [Data egress configuration](xref:egress) to enable debugging.
+2. Set an appropriate time value for the *IngressDebugExpiration* property.

-The property represents the date and time when debugging should no longer be enabled.
-You can also disable debugging if you set the value to *null*.
+   **Note:** You can also disable debugging by setting the expiration value to *null*.

 Examples of valid strings representing date and time:

     Utc: “yyyy-mm-ddThh:mm:ssZ”
     Local: “mm-dd-yyyy hh:mm:ss”

+### Debugging folder/file structure

-The content length of each request/response and the overall number of requests/responses, can be quite large.
-As a result, debug information is stored to disk in a separate location than the typical log messages.
-Debug folders/files will be created under the Edge Data Store data folder.
-The debug folder/file structure is:
+The overall number and content length of each request/response pair can be quite large.
+Debug information is therefore stored to disk in a separate location from the typical log messages.
+Debug folders and files will be created under the Edge Data Store data folder.

+The following displays the debugging folder/file structure:

     Windows: %programdata%\OSIsoft\EdgeDataStore\Storage\egressdump\{tenantId}\{namespaceId}\{egressId}\{omfType}\{Ticks}-{Guid}-{Req/Res}.txt

     Linux: /usr/share/OSIsoft/EdgeDataStore/Storage/egressdump/{tenantId}/{namespaceId}/{egressId}/{omfType}/{Ticks}-{Guid}-{Req/Res}.txt

+The following table displays the information represented by the non-intuitive elements of the file structure:

 | Element    | Represents                       |
 |------------|----------------------------------|